tobywerthan/ENCE_3501_VLSI_2023/FinalProject/ALU/README.md

 <h2>Conclusion</h3>  <a name="conclusion"></a>

 <p>
     The goal of this final project was the create a functioning ALU in Electric VSLI.
-It is unclear if the results of the simulations are correct or not.
-If they are, the layout matches the schematic, so the ALU will have been successfully constructed.
+The simulation results were initially misinterpreted, and the multiplexer responsible for the carry bit had its inputs flipped in both the schematic and layout of the ALU.
+Both of these issues were corrected and the ALU is seen to be functioning correctly.
+It is now ready to be connected to the rest of the components created by other students in the course.
+The end goal is to create a very simple microprocessor.
 This project combined many different aspects not only learned in the VLSI course, but also in our degree as a whole from digital design, circuits, and all the way to microprocessors.
 </p>